Objective

 Film Production Credit

 Qualified production costs are for tangible property or services used or performed within New York State directly and predominantly in the production of a qualified film.
-Qualified costs include certain above-the-line salaries subject to specific caps, and most below-the-line items associated with production such as set construction, crew, camera equipment, grip equipment, props, etc. Post-production costs such as film editing, sound design and effects, and visual effects may be qualified costs for purposes of the film production credit.
+Qualified costs include certain above-the-line salaries subject to a cap, i.e., ATL qualified salaries cannot exceed 40% of all other qualified costs, and most below-the-line items associated with production such as set construction, crew, camera equipment, grip equipment, props, etc. Post-production costs such as film editing, sound design and effects, and visual effects may be qualified costs for purposes of the film production credit.

 Eligibility requirements vary based on the type of film, production company and the budget.